neondatabase/postgresql_anonymizer/docs/masking_functions.md

   from a pre-defined list

-By default, a random secret salt is generated when the extension is initialiazed, and the default hash algortihm is `sha512`.
+By default, a random secret salt is generated when the extension is initialized, and the default hash algorithm is `sha512`.
 You can change these for the entire database with two functions:

 * `anon.set_secret_salt(value)` to define you own salt
-* `anon.set_secret_algorithm(value)` to select another hash functuon.
+* `anon.set_secret_algorithm(value)` to select another hash function.
   Possible values are: md5, sha1, sha224, sha256, sha384 or sha512

 Keep in mind that hashing is a form a [Pseudonymization].
 This means that the